 This is simply a matter of order.
 VirtualPBX uses the internet as its medium for handling calls, so if something has gone awry with the internet connection, the your voice service can see unwanted effects.
 Once you’ve made it through the following VoIP troubleshooting steps, you’ll be able to contact the appropriate parties with reasonable confidence that you know what the problem is.

 - Check Your VoIP Provider’s Status Page The fastest way to determine if you have a problem with your VoIP provider is to see if they are up and running.
-Do that by checking their service status site, which is typically pretty conveniently linked on their Support Page.
-This will tell you right off the bat if they have a problem on their end.
+VirtualPBX customers can check the Dash Status Page or vConsole Status Page to get relevant information about their underlying systems.
+Your current provider, if you’re not presently with VirtualPBX, should have a similar status page available.

 - Check Your Internet Speed How well your VoIP service works depends on how well you internet connection works, and nothing checks that faster than a simple VoIP Speed Test.
 At the absolute minimum, you should have an additional 100kbps of upload and download speed available per VoIP device.

 - Reboot Your Modems It always amuses me whenever this comes up into conversation because it’s so familiar to what we have to do from time to time anyway.
 Rebooting hardware is often how we install necessary firmware updates that improve functionality and security, so not only is it a good way to potentially get you back up and running, it’s also a good practice to do occasionally, anyway.